sympy/sympy/doc/src/tutorial/assumptions.rst

     x + 1.0

-The primary reason for checking ``expr.is_number`` is to predict whether a call to py:meth:`~.evalf` will fully evaluate.
+The primary reason for checking ``expr.is_number`` is to predict whether a call to :py:meth:`~.EvalfMixin.evalf` will fully evaluate.
 The :py:meth:`~.Basic.is_comparable` property is similar to :py:meth:`~.Expr.is_number` except that if ``is_comparable`` gives ``True`` then the expression is guaranteed to numerically evaluate to a *real*